HGCAL-SiPM-on-Tile-FNAL/TileAnalyzer/README.md

 ```

 ## Convert CSV to ROOT files
 Now, it is time to use the processed files (CSV or shots) into ROOT files.
 Note that this is super quick for the default.
 However, for the multishot this is the part where we measure the four edges using fits.
 We can use the cores available in the LPC nodes to do it (there is up to 8 cores available).
 To maximize speed, you should assign one folder per node.
-The number of points you want to measure from each folder is defined in the config file.
-One can also pick the initial or final round of shots in the config file.
+The number of points per folder that you want to measure is defined in the config file.
+One can also pick between initial an final round of shots for this in the config file.
 ````
 python scripts/CSVtoROOTconverterDefault.py   --config config/configuration_default.cfg   --tag Default
 python scripts/CSVtoROOTconverterMultishot.py --config config/configuration_multishot.cfg --tag Multishot
 ````
-## Make Histograms
+## Make Histograms and plot them
 The script used to make 1d or 2d histogram is called Histogrammer.py.
 The code skeleton is based PyROOT.
 That script creates a ROOT file with histograms, and put it in a folder called histograms.
 ````
 python scripts/Histogrammer.py --config config/configuration_default.cfg   --tag Default